How an application «Find My Kids» can help parents of hyperactive children

 - Showing other signs of deviant behavior such as not following social patterns, inability to negotiate and come to an agreement (for children over 4 years old).

 General directions for parents with a child showing above signs

-- above symptoms last for more than 6 months and prevent a child social integration.
+- above symptoms last for more than 6 months and prevent a child from social integration.
 Some healthy children might have temporary reactive states similar to hyperactivity.
-Nevertheless, these states are different and are not ADHD symptoms since they are caused by illness or a stress and run for a short period of time;
+Nevertheless, these states are different and are not ADHD symptoms since they are caused by illness or stress and run for a short period of time;

 - there is a certain consistency in a child’s behavior regardless what kind of environment he or she is in: no matter, if it is a school, a childcare or a playground – symptoms are always present;

-- a child shows more than one sign of disorder.
+- a child shows more than one sign of a disorder.
 For example, if the task is time-consuming, your kid is never able to finish the job.
-In addition, he or she is unable to follow instructions at his or her gymnastics class (which may be coupled with failure to coordinate movements);
+In addition, he or she is unable to follow instructions at his or her gymnastics class (which may be coupled with the failure to coordinate movements);

 - these symptoms create difficulties in a child’s everyday life, communication with others and learning despite his or her seemingly good IQ level;

 - your child developed a couple of the above behavioral irregularities before the age of 7;

 - a child is not affected by any other nervous system sickness or developmental disorder.
 Sometimes ADHD is confused with other conditions such as ASD (autism spectrum disorder), anxiety disorder caused by psychological trauma, endocrine disease, and even some form of epilepsy and schizophrenia.
 Therefore, it is absolutely necessary to make a specialist appointment in order to establish a definite diagnosis.

 Some parents believe that ADHD is not a disease and after a short time it would pass off.
 Unfortunately, they are mistaken: with the passing of years, the only the hyperactive component might go away.